Daniel-Q-Reis/HealthCoreAPI/ROADMAP.md

   - Document key decisions from Slices 1-10 (modular monolith, JWT, Celery/Redis, Prometheus).

 *(This roadmap will be updated as slices are completed and new priorities are defined.)*

+- [ ] **Slice 12: Idempotency for Mutating Endpoints (`feature/idempotency-mvp`)**
+  - [ ] Implement a model to store idempotency keys.
+  - [ ] Create an idempotency middleware to handle `Idempotency-Key` headers.
+  - [ ] Apply the middleware pattern to a critical POST endpoint.
+  - [ ] Write tests to verify duplicate requests are handled correctly.